desert rock formation

 More than 160 peer-reviewed publications

 Dr. Racette earned his medical degree from the Feinberg School of Medicine at Northwestern University in Chicago and his bachelor’s degree in molecular biology from Princeton University in New Jersey.
 He completed his neurology residency and a fellowship in movement disorders at Washington University School of Medicine in St. Louis.
-He then joined the faculty at Washington University, where he held the roles of Robert Allan Finke professor of neurology and executive vice-chairman of neurology.
+He then joined the faculty at Washington University, where he held the roles of Robert Allan Finke Professor of Neurology and Executive Vice-Chairman of Neurology.

-brad racette
+barrow neurology chairman brad racette

 Brad A. Racette, MD, FAAN

-Kemper and Ethel Marley Professor and Chair of Neurology
+Kemper and Ethel Marley Chair for Neurology

 Accepting New Patients